Gatsbywax/wax-blockchain/tokenomics/proposals/subjective-cpu-complexity-value.md

   - `MaxBlockComplexity` is a pre-defined value indicating the maximum complexity acceptable for a single block.
   - `EMABlockComplexity` is an Exponential Moving Average of the complexity over recent blocks.
 This offers a smoothed out representation of the complexity trend over time.

-  **Note** This Fee equation has the same characteristics as this [graph](https://raw.githack.com/worldwide-asset-exchange/wax-blockchain/tokenomics-graphs/graphs/fee-profile.html)
+  **Note** This fee equation is described [here](https://raw.githack.com/worldwide-asset-exchange/wax-blockchain/proposals/general-fee-formula.md)

 ## Analysis: